Baba Nation

-Baba Nation was a Norwegian soul/funk band, founded in the city of Bergen by Jan Erik de Lange Gullaksen in 1990, then by the name Yee ’Ha Wanna Have A Baba.
+Baba Nation was a Norwegian soul/funk band, founded in the city of Bergen by Jan Erik de Lange Gullaksen in 1990.
+They were originally known as Yee ’Ha Wanna Have A Baba before changing the name of the group in 1995.

 Their biggest hit, "Too Bad", had a 17-week hit list run.
 Other popular singles include "Ragamuffinmini" and the ballad "Time to Heal".